-- A. The operator shall shut down any non-essential well and production activities and inspect all oil and gas-related facilities, equipment, and pipelines following any seismic event that generates a ground acceleration of 15 percent (0.15g) of gravity or more. - B. The operator shall either, (1) Operate and maintain an accelerometer at the project site or(2) Obtain real time data from a nearby accelerometer, to determine site-specific ground accelerations at the oil and gas site as a result of any seismic event.
-The operator shall inspect all project site pipelines, facilities, equipment, storage tanks, and other infrastructure following any seismic event that exceeds a ground acceleration at the project site of 15 percent of gravity (0.15 g) and promptly notify the City Engineer and the Petroleum Administrator of the results of the inspection.
+- A. The operator shall cease any non-essential drilling and production activities and inspect all project-related facilities, equipment, and pipelines following any seismic event that generates a ground acceleration of 15 percent of gravity or more. - B. The operator shall either, (1) Operate and maintain an accelerometer at the project site or (2) Obtain real time data from a nearby accelerometer, to determine site-specific ground accelerations as a result of any seismic event in the region (Los Angeles County).
+The operator shall inspect all project site pipelines, storage tanks, and other infrastructure following any seismic event that exceeds a ground acceleration at the project site of 15 percent of gravity (0.15 g) and promptly notify the City Engineer and the Petroleum Administrator.
 Shall there be any structural damage or equipment failure as a result of any seismic event, the operator shall isolate and address any damage or equipment failure as appropriate to minimize environmental or safety impacts.
-Recommencement of any operations may occur through verbal approval of the Petroleum Administrator.
-The operator shall prepare and submit a written report of all inspections and findings to the City for review with one week of the seismic event.
+The operator shall prepare a written report of all inspections and findings to the City for review and approval prior to the recommencement of any operations.